CTexploreR 1.1.2

 Allows to visualise gene expression in all different testis cell type, somatic or germ, using data from the adult human testis transcriptional cell atlas.

-Using the testis cell type defined for each CT genes, we visualise clearly that genes mainly expressed in an early stage of spermatogenesis aren’t expressed later and vice-versa.
+Using CT genes localisation on the X chromosome, we can see that they tend to be expressed in th early stages of spermatogenesis when located on the X. We also visualise clearly that genes mainly expressed in an early stage of spermatogenesis aren’t expressed later and vice-versa.

 cells = "germ_cells")